March to June

 Since 1925, it has been illegal to remove the flower from its natural setting because the leaves were over-collected due to their popularity for wreath-making.

 At one time, Mayflowers were used to treat kidney stones.

-How appropriate that the mayflower is the Massachusetts state flower!
+How appropriate that the Mayflower is the Massachusetts state flower!
 After all, the plant bears the same name as the rugged vessel that carried the state’s most famous residents, the Pilgrims, to its shores in 1620.
 The arrival (and survival) of the Pilgrims and the colony they established is still commemorated today through the annual holiday of Thanksgiving.

-From March to July, mayflowers produce numerous clusters of delicate blossoms.
-The tiny flowers are pink to white in color and range in size from 1/3- to ? inches wide.
+Within the Bay State, Mayflowers are found in every county.
+The plant prefers to grow in sandy and rocky terrain as well as along trail edges and forest clearings.
+From March to July, Mayflowers produce numerous clusters of delicate blossoms.
+The tiny flowers range from pink to white in color and 1/3- to 3/4 inches wide in size.
 They give off a fragrant, spicy scent that intensifies over time.